 Then, I looked at the articles.
 They were under 200 words each!
-Good thing those words were not drops of syrup—there were not enough content to attract flies, much less people who will read and respond to the content.
+Good thing those words were not drops of syrup—there was not enough content to attract flies, much less people who will read and respond to the content.

 When visitors see an article of only 200 words, they tend to click away instantly.
-If you use 200 word posts, your site will become just another Internet hit and run victim, and your chances of selling products, services or ideas will be slim.
+If you use 200-word posts, your site will become just another Internet hit and run victim, and your chances of selling products, services or ideas will be slim.

 Bounce Rate Tells the Tale

 Have you examined your Bounce Rate at Google Analytics?
 If it’s high, that means people are entering and exiting your site on the same page.
 They are not staying long enough to discover what you offer.
-The whole point of having web content is to engage readers, and you can’t do that with 200 word snippets.
+The whole point of having web content is to engage readers, and you can’t do that with 200-word snippets.

 For a long time, I thought 500 words was the sweet spot.
 That’s long enough to create engaging content and include SEO keyword phases in unobtrusive ways.
 That’s still a good target.

 But these days 500 words should only be considered a minimum.
 What is the ideal length?
-You want it to be long enough provide readers with interesting and helpful information, but short enough to keep them reading to the end.
+You want it to be long enough to provide readers with interesting and helpful information, but short enough to keep them reading to the end.
 That’s often between 750 and 1,500 words.

 Some researches have pointed out that 78% of all blog posts are 1,500 words or under, so that’s a good snapshot of reader expectations.
 An average reader will take 7 minutes to read 1,500 words, and they consider that a desirable time investment when the article offers useful information.